The History of Kalavasos Village

 Kalavasos Village

-Kalavasos is a village located in the Larnaca District of Cyprus, nestled in the foothills of the Troodos Mountains, approximately midway between the cities of Larnaca and Limassol.
-With a rich history that stretches back thousands of years, Kalavasos offers a fascinating glimpse into the past, showcasing the layers of civilization that have shaped the island.
+The history of Kalavasos village: Kalavasos is a village in the Larnaca District of Cyprus, nestled in the foothills of the Troodos Mountains.
+Located midway between Larnaca and Limassol, it has a rich history spanning thousands of years.
+Kalavasos offers a fascinating glimpse into the layers of civilization that have shaped Cyprus.

-The area around Kalavasos has been inhabited since prehistoric times, as evidenced by numerous archaeological finds.
-The most notable of these is the ancient settlement of Tenta, located just outside the village.
-Tenta dates back to the Neolithic period, around 7,000 BC, making it one of the oldest known human settlements in Cyprus.
-The site features a well-preserved circular structure and a series of mudbrick buildings, providing insights into the lives of the island’s earliest inhabitants.
-The settlement’s location near the Vasilikos River, a key water source, likely contributed to its early development.
+The area around Kalavasos has been inhabited since prehistoric times.
+The ancient settlement of Tenta, located near the village, dates back to the Neolithic period (around 7,000 BC).
+Tenta is one of the oldest known human settlements in Cyprus.
+The site features a well-preserved circular structure and mudbrick buildings.
+Its location near the Vasilikos River, a key water source, likely supported its early development.

 Kalavasos Square